AARP Eye Center

 Given Social Security's importance, concerns about its current and future state are understandable and widespread.
 Some of those worries, and the many changes to the program in its eight-plus decades, have given rise to misconceptions about how it is funded and how it works.
 Here are the facts behind 10 of the most stubborn Social Security myths.

 Myth #1: Social Security is going broke

 The facts: As long as workers and employers pay payroll taxes, Social Security will not run out of money.
 It's a pay-as-you-go system: Revenue coming in from FICA (Federal Insurance Contributions Act) and SECA (Self-Employed Contributions Act) taxes largely cover the benefits going out.

 Even then, Social Security won't be broke.
 It will still collect tax revenue and pay benefits.
-But it will only have enough to pay 79 percent of scheduled benefits, according to the latest estimate.
+But it will only bring in enough to pay 80 percent of scheduled benefits, according to the latest estimate.
 To avoid that outcome, Congress would need to take steps to shore up Social Security's finances, as it did in 1983, the last time the program nearly depleted its reserves.
 The steps then included raising the full retirement age (see Myth #2), increasing the payroll tax rate and introducing an income tax on benefits (see Myth #8).